mentalinc/flick_scrape_halfhour/README.md

 - By default it will scrape all half hourly data from 1/1/2016.
 If you dont want this much history on the first run, change line 36 from @lastDataDate = parse_date("01/01/2016") to the date you'd like.
 If you've joined after 01/01/2016 no need to change anything the script will run to the date you joined.
 - The script stores the last successful date so only the first run will take a long time, after that it will only scrape the the days since last run.
 - `bundle exec ruby main.rb`

+## To run headless
+sudo apt-get xvfb
+execute script: xvfb-run /home/[username]/.rbenv/shims/ruby /[pathtofile]/main.rb

+Run "which ruby" to find the install path if the above doesn't work

+You can then setup a cron job using the above code to have the scrape run daily to also give you the most up to date info.
+Make sure you don't hammer the website scraping.
+The data is only updated once a day so dont do minute or hourly scrapes as there will be no new data...

 Data is outputted as CSV to `flickDailyFormated.csv` and if configured will insert into an influxDB (refer above).